1920: The Steamship Company formed

 In 1947 Lady of the Isles was built for the company as a luxury inter-island launch vessel but was later sold as the visitor trade was not yet sufficient.

-Following this, Scillonian II entered into service in 1956, purpose built for the Steamship Company by John I. Thornycroft & Company of Woolston, Southampton, and was in service until 1977.
+Following this, the second Scillonian entered into service in 1956, purpose built for the Steamship Company by John I. Thornycroft & Company of Woolston, Southampton, and was in service until 1977.

 1977: Scillonian III was purpose built for the company and entered service until the present day.

 The present Scillonian III was purpose built for the Steamship Company and entered into service in May 1977.
 Scillonian III is the third passenger ship of this name and currently in service for passengers and cargo 8 months of the year.